nice-and-precise/good-neighbor-portal/docs/constitution.md

 - **Testing:** Include 1-2 fast unit tests with new code
 - **Scripts:** PowerShell and Bash variants required

+### UI Enhancement Standards (New)
+- Progressive Enhancement: Default to a fully functional standard mode.
+Enhanced mode is optional and must not gate core flows.
+- No External Frameworks: Enhancements MUST be implemented with vanilla JS and CSS.
+No build steps or third-party UI libraries.
+- Stability: Do not rename/remove DOM ids referenced by demo scripts and tests.
+- Toggle Persistence: Store UI mode in `localStorage` with clear key naming (`uiMode`).
+- Accessibility: All enhancements MUST maintain or improve accessibility; no regression allowed.

 ### Code Quality
 - Self-documenting code with minimal comments
 - Functions under 20 lines when possible
 - Type hints for all PHP functions
 - Input validation for all user-facing endpoints
 - Conventional Commits with informative scopes
+	- Example scopes: `feat(ui)`, `fix(a11y)`, `docs(ui)`, `chore(audit)`

 ### File Organization
 ```